nford88/event-app-react-nextjs/readme.md

-# learnnextjs-demo
+# nextjs.org/learn demo content

-This repository is meant to be used in associated with the Next.js tutorial on https://nextjs.org/learn.
+This repository is meant to be useds with the Next.js tutorial on https://nextjs.org/learn.

 ## Setup